yeshayak/places-api/README.md

 - `src/config.example.ts` - Template for API key configuration
 - `src/loadMap.ts` - Handles Google Maps API loading
 - `src/autocomplete.ts` - Main autocomplete functionality

+## Privacy Policy

+This extension does not collect, store, or transmit any personal or sensitive user data.
+All address queries are sent directly to the Google Maps API for autocomplete functionality and are not accessed or stored by the extension.
+User preferences (such as API keys) are stored locally in the browser and never transmitted externally.

+If you have any questions, contact: [your email address]